MP Estate Planning UK

 3. Minutes of trustee meetings and decisions made

-4. Correspondence with beneficiaries and other relevant parties
+4. Correspondence with beneficiaries, HMRC, and other relevant parties

-By fulfilling these duties and maintaining meticulous records, trustees can ensure that the trust operates smoothly and in accordance with its objectives, ultimately benefiting the beneficiaries of the home trust establishment.
+By fulfilling these duties and maintaining meticulous records, trustees can ensure that the trust operates smoothly and in accordance with its objectives, ultimately protecting the beneficiaries of the home trust establishment for decades to come — up to a maximum of 125 years under English law.

 Common Mistakes to Avoid When Setting Up a Trust

 Creating a trust for your property is a significant step, and avoiding common mistakes is key to its success.
-When considering how to put my house in a trust, it’s essential to be aware of the potential pitfalls that can arise during the process.
+When considering how to put my house in a trust, being aware of potential pitfalls can save you considerable problems down the line.

 Overlooking Legal Advice